JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 A target is a part of the build responsible for compiling, testing, and packaging a piece of software aimed for one of the [supported platforms](#supported-platforms).

-As the platforms are different, the targets are built in different ways and have various platform-specific settings.
-The Gradle plugin bundles a number of presets for the supported platforms, which allow you to create the targets by just providing a name as follows:
+As the platforms are different, targets are built in different ways as well and have various platform-specific settings.
+The Gradle plugin bundles a number of presets for the supported platforms.
+A preset can be used to create a target by just providing a name as follows:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>